IsuruFerna/capstone/README.md

 The next part was `connect_workers`.
 I used `set` to connect multiple workers for the first time.
 But then I realized that I can not add later a worker if the first time I added 2 workers but which requires 3 workers to work.
 So I used for loop and used `add` to add workers.
 The next problem was identifying the requested workers if they haven't filled with the required amount of workers.
 So I used Bootstrap background colors and a warning message

-This is not a part of the project but this took me 2 months to finish and I have more ideas to add as features in **Employee account**.
-During this time I had to have a replacement operation on my knee and femur and for that, I had to have chemical therapies since April 2022.